-When towing the amphibian aircraft, tow lugs are provided on the lower forward side of the nose spring.
-A rigid "V" frame can be fabricated to attach to these lugs and aircraft towed with a tractor.
-Wipaire Parts has this tow bar available.
+When towing the amphibian aircraft, 2 lugs are provided on the lower forward side of the nose spring.

+On land, a rigid "V" frame can be fabricated to attach to these lugs for towing the aircraft with a tractor.
+Lake & Air Training and Pilot Shop has this tow bar available for purchase.